8 Interactive Puzzle Toys to Entertain Bored Cats

 Cats typically sleep up to 16 hours a day.
 That works well when pet parents go to work, but if you find that they hide a lot and sleep 24/7, it may be out of boredom.
 Cats don’t cry when they’re sad, rather they express stress with less than ideal behaviors (read: scratching, scent-marking and accidents).

 Cats don’t have to be mad at you to act out.
 Bored cats find ways to make you interact when they want attention, like meowing on repeat, pawing at your arm or leg, hissing at you and sometimes knocking things off tables.
-Learning cat body language cues is essential for understanding your feline, and luckily, interactive cat toys ease feline boredom and stress.
+Learning cat body language cues is essential for understanding your feline, and luckily, interactive cat toys ease feline boredom and stress (this purring cat toy that reviewers swear by does an amazing job of relieving stress and anxiety in them, too).
 Similar to puzzle toys for dogs, interactive cat toys keep felines entertained and active.
 We found the best interactive cat toys for every household, budget and need.

 What to look for when buying interactive cat toys